justvanrossum/fontgoggles/docs/index.md

 - Type text in the text field to change the displayed text
 - Drag and drop can be used to rearrange the fonts
 - Click on a font to see the glyph positioning information
-- Select glyphs by clicking on them, highlighting glyph positioning info and character info
+- Select glyphs by clicking on them, which will highlight glyph positioning info and character info

 ![FontGoggles screenshot](images/screenshot_4_arabic.png)